 About Josh Keidan

 Josh Keidan has spent the last three decades immersing himself in the writings of great and unknown authors alike, gleaning insight into everything from fictional worlds and their societal frameworks to very real, very intricate theories regarding the mind and how it reacts to various educational environments.
-Located in Ohio, Josh is currently pursuing his PhD in Education from The University of Toledo, where he has also served as a writer, editor, and curriculum designer.
+He writes in a variety of genres, with a primary focus on nonfiction (both essays and creative nonfiction) and poetry.
+Located in Ohio, Josh holds a PhD in Education from The University of Toledo, where he has served as a writer, editor, accreditation manager and curriculum designer.

 Throughout his career, Josh Keidan has maintained a deep fascination with the human brain, specifically as it relates to how it processes and comprehends information.
 Possessing the worldview that learning is a form of identity expansion, Josh strives to continually identify methods of making education a more pleasurable experience for all participants, regardless of any barriers they may face — whether perceived or otherwise.